Mazda MX-5 (NC): Special editions (2009—2012)

 The 20th Anniversary Model is a limited version of the MX-5 soft-top with a MZR 1.8L engine with only 2,000 produced.
 It was built for the European market to commemorate 20 years of MX-5 production.
 It includes a special exterior styling package with a chrome grille, door handles and headlight fascia, silver-look fog lamp frames, unique 17-inch alloy wheels and 20th Anniversary logos and a strut tower bar.
 Available body colors include True Red, Crystal White Pearl and, specific for this edition, a new Aurora Blue (with matching painted decorative elements in the interior).

 The vehicle was unveiled at the 2010 Geneva Motor Show.

 The UK model covered 32% of the Anniversary model production (around 600 units), which was based on the soft-top 1.8 SE.
 It included 10-spoke 17-inch alloy wheels with a unique silver finish, front fog lights, chrome trims around the grille, headlamps and fog lights, body-colored roll bars and a supporting strut brace.
-Inside, the stainless steel scuff plate features a unique '20th Anniversary' logo and limited edition number, premium '20th Anniversary' branded floor mats, a body-colored front dashboard, aluminum pedal set, and manual air conditioning, leather-wrapped steering wheel, gear knob and hand-brake lever; MP3-compatible Radio/CD audio system with six speakers, steering wheel controls and an auxiliary input jack for MP3 and iPod connection.
+Inside, the stainless steel scuff plate has a unique '20th Anniversary' logo and limited edition number, premium '20th Anniversary' branded floor mats, a body-colored front dashboard, aluminum pedal set, and manual air conditioning, leather-wrapped steering wheel, gear knob and hand-brake lever; MP3-compatible Radio/CD audio system with six speakers, steering wheel controls and an auxiliary input jack for MP3 and iPod connection.
 Available body colors include red, white and blue.
 True Red, Crystal White Pearlescent, Aurora Blue Mica body colors were £395 options.